Skip to content

 • Board view — drag tasks between columns (Backlog, Ready, In Progress, Review, Done)

-• Task details — description, acceptance criteria, assigned agent, linked PRs
+• Task details — description, acceptance criteria, assigned agent, linked PRs, review fields, work type classification

 • Pulse integration — agents autonomously pick up and work on Ready tasks during pulse cycles